antw/quinn/README.md

 * Two new events have been added: `enabled` and `disabled`, triggered when the slider is enabled and disabled.

+* Matching the change in jQuery and Backbone, the `bind` method has been renamed to `on`.

 #### 0.4.2 _February 10th, 2012_

 Changed the way touch-support was detected to fix clicking on the handle